atomist-attic/rug-rugs/README.md

     rug_version=0.10.0
 ```

-This will add the files `.atomist/package.json` to the project.
+This will add the files `.atomist/package.json` and `.atomist/tsconfig.json` to the project.

 ## Support